lipikapande/dlp/WALKTHROUGH.md

 cd /Volumes/Share/Projects/DLP/dlp-lipika
 uvicorn cloud.server:app --host 0.0.0.0 --port 8000 --reload
 ```

+> Note: CLIP model (~605MB) downloads automatically on first run from HuggingFace.
+Do not edit files while it is downloading — uvicorn's `--reload` will interrupt the download.

 The server starts at `http://localhost:8000`.
 Open the debug UI in your browser: **http://localhost:8000**